barakolo/barakolo/README.md

-- 👋 Hi, I’m @barakolo or @livingbeef on twitter
+- 👋 Hi, I’m @barakolo / @livingbeef on twitter
 - 👀 I’m excited about InfoSec, cybersecurity and cool new research and exploits!
 - 🌱 I’m currently probably learning new browser-features...
 - 💞️ I’m looking to collaborate on new exciting research fields: cloud, IoT, browser-extensions and more! ✨
 - 📫 How to reach me?
-DM me twitter.com/livingbeef
+DM me @livingbeef

 <!---
 barakolo/barakolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.